hugo2f/nuggets/DESIGN.md

 * Game Module:
 * Network Module: The network module shall handle all network connections with clients (connection management and message communication)
 * Player Module: Module that is used to keep track of player data (name, current score, current position, current visibility).
 It will also contain functions to initialize new players and delete an existing players.
-* Map module: implements the data structure and functions related to the game map.
+* GameMap module: implements the data structure and functions related to the game map.

 Main Module:
 * `parseArgs`